 But as Europeans arrived, many traditional food sources, including heirloom seeds, were destroyed.
 Bison-which was vital to many Native diets-nearly became extinct.
-And making matters worse: During the late 1800s, the U.S. government sent Native American children to boarding schools.
-At these schools, they were taught cooking and farming methods.
-They never learned how to forage, farm, and hunt, as their ancestors did.
+Making matters worse: During the late 1800s, the U.S. government sent Native American children to boarding schools where they were taught cooking and farming methods.
+But they never learned how to forage, farm, and hunt, as their ancestors did.
 So years of generational knowledge of Native American food traditions disappeared.

 Through NATIFS and The Sioux Chef, Sherman is restoring that knowledge and reviving Native American cooking traditions and practices.
-His recipes avoid wheat, beef, pork, chicken, and other ingredients that were introduced by Europeans, in favor of elk, quail, mushrooms, and wild rice.
-Sherman also helps teach people how to forage indigenous ingredients like wild dandelion, hyssop, cedar, and bergamot.
-The results have been traditional Native American dishes with a modern flair.
+His recipes avoid ingredients that were introduced by Europeans, such as beef and wheat.
+Instead, he uses ingredients like elk, quail, mushrooms, and wild rice.